Skip to content

 The note is written before the shift ends.

-Built for long-term care.
+Built for California assisted living.
 Your team dictates at the bedside.
 CareTrace writes shift notes, incident reports, and service plans into your EHR.

 What lands in your EHR.